jfreboud/neko/README.md

 ## Preliminary Considerations

-The goal of this repository is to work in the field of ECGs in an unsupervised manner.
+The goal of this repository is to work on ECGs in an unsupervised manner.
 An interesting characteristic of the ECGs is their continuity through time.

 In general, clinical data appear as structured but scattered data. \